 The Italian cream cheesecake is a lovely classic cake with a great sweet taste.
 Given the name “Italian,” the origins of this cake are not Italian at all!
 To be specific, it is derived from the southern parts of the US.
-Some believe it to be from Texas, while others consider it to come from Georgia.
+Some belief it to be from Texas, while others consider it to come from Georgia.

 No matter where it comes from, this cheesecake has a wonderful flavor that appeals to all.
-The Italian cream cheese we are going to discuss here is a three-layered moist cake with toasted pecans and shredded coconut.
+The Italian cream cheesecake we are going to discuss here is a three-layered moist cake with toasted pecans and shredded coconut.
 The whipped cream frosting adds to the pleasant taste of this light classic cake.

 Separate the egg whites and place them aside to reach room temperature before whipping.
 Use three 8-inch cake pans with parchment paper circles and grease the sides and corners.
 Preheat the oven to 175 degrees Celsius.